Skip to content

 EMDR works well online.
 Outcome research over the last several years, accelerated by the pandemic, consistently shows comparable results to in-person EMDR for most clients.

-The bilateral stimulation is delivered through one of several formats: a moving visual stimulus on screen (most commonly a dot or shape moving back and forth), tactile tappers shipped to the client, or alternating audio tones through headphones.
+The bilateral stimulation is delivered through one of several formats: a moving visual stimulus on screen (most commonly a dot or shape moving back and forth) or alternating audio tones through headphones.
 Some clients prefer one over another, and switching during a session is fine.

 What makes online EMDR work, beyond the equivalence of the bilateral mechanism, is the same thing that makes any therapy work online: a stable internet connection, a private space where the client feels safe being emotionally exposed, and a therapist trained to manage the somatic intensity that can come up in reprocessing.